International Business Machines Stock Fundamentals

 Comparative valuation techniques use various fundamental indicators to help in determining International Business's current stock value.
 Our valuation model uses many indicators to compare International Business value to that of its competitors to determine the firm's financial worth.
 You can analyze the relationship between different fundamental ratios across International Business competition to find correlations between indicators driving International Business's intrinsic value.
 More Info.

-International Business Machines is currently regarded as number one stock in current asset category among related companies.
-It is rated second overall in operating margin category among related companies .
-The ratio of Current Asset to Operating Margin for International Business Machines is about 183,444,108,761 .
-Comparative valuation analysis is a catch-all model that can be used if you cannot value International Business by discounting back its dividends or cash flows.
-This model doesn't attempt to find an intrinsic value for International Business' Stock .
+International Business Machines is currently regarded as number one stock in return on equity category among related companies.
+It is currently regarded as number one stock in return on asset category among related companies reporting about 0.14 of Return On Asset per Return On Equity.
+The ratio of Return On Equity to Return On Asset for International Business Machines is roughly 7.15 .
+At this time, International Business' Return On Equity is very stable compared to the past year.Comparative valuation analysis is a catch-all model that can be used if you cannot value International Business by discounting back its dividends or cash flows.
+This model doesn't attempt to find an intrinsic value for International Business' Stock.
 Still, instead, it compares the stock's price multiples to a benchmark or nearest competition to determine if the stock is relatively undervalued or overvalued.
 The reason why the comparable model can be used in almost all circumstances is due to the vast number of multiples that can be utilized, such as the price-to-earnings (P/E), price-to-book (P/B), price-to-sales (P/S), price-to-cash flow (P/CF), and many others.
 The P/E ratio is the most commonly used of these ratios because it focuses on the International Business' earnings, one of the primary drivers of an investment's value.

-International Current Liabilities Peer Comparison
+International Profit Margin Peer Comparison

 Stock peer comparison is one of the most widely used and accepted methods of equity analyses.
-It analyses International Business' direct or indirect competition against its Current Liabilities to detect undervalued stocks with similar characteristics or determine the stocks which would be a good addition to a portfolio.
+It analyses International Business' direct or indirect competition against its Profit Margin to detect undervalued stocks with similar characteristics or determine the stocks which would be a good addition to a portfolio.
 Peer analysis of International Business could also be used in its relative valuation, which is a method of valuing International Business by comparing valuation metrics of similar companies.

 International Business ESG Sustainability